-Annually, under our Management Incentive Plan, which we refer to as the "MIP," our executives, including the named executive officers, may receive a cash bonus upon satisfaction of pre-established financial targets.
-Under the MIP, the Compensation Committee establishes a range of financial targets based in part on our Board approved corporate budget.
-The Compensation Committee established this annual cash bonus program to better align each participant's goals with our financial objectives for each year.
+Annually, under our Management Incentive Plan, which we refer to as the "MIP," our executives and key management personnel, including the named executive officers, may receive a cash bonus upon satisfaction of pre-established financial targets.
+Under the MIP, the Compensation Committee annually establishes financial targets for the MIP.
 Consistent with our compensation policy, individuals with greater job responsibilities have a greater portion of their total cash compensation tied to our corporate performance through the MIP.

 Under the MIP, each participant has minimum, target, and maximum potential cash bonus payouts, which the Compensation Committee establishes at the beginning of each fiscal year.
 The Compensation Committee bases the potential payments on each participant's job responsibilities and position within our organization.
-The potential payouts are stated as a percentage of base salary, which percentage generally remains constant from year-to-year.
-In establishing the targets, significant consideration is given to our prior year's performance and budget for the upcoming year.
+The potential payouts are stated as a percentage of base salary.
+In establishing the targets, significant consideration is given to our prior year's performance.
 Satisfactory individual performance is a condition to payment and the Committee can, at its discretion, reduce an individual's payment under the MIP.
-In the case of Messrs.
-Craig, Kubis, and Zuidema, a target bonus percentage is set forth in their respective employment agreements.

 The Compensation Committee believes that these performance measures encourage participants to focus appropriately on improving both our net earnings and balance sheet strength.
-These performance measures are also effective motivators because they can be readily tracked and are easily understandable by the participants.
+These performance measures are also effective motivators because they can be readily tracked and are easily understandable by the MIP participants.

-The Compensation Committee adjusts the earnings results on which bonuses under the MIP are determined to reflect the effect of certain extraordinary events.
+For purposes of the MIP, the Compensation Committee adjusts the reported earnings and primary working capital percentage results to reflect the effect of certain extraordinary events.
 The adjustments are intended to ensure that award payments represent the underlying growth of our core business and are not artificially inflated or deflated due to extraordinary events in the applicable fiscal year.

 At the end of each fiscal year, the Compensation Committee, in the case of the CEO and other named executive officers, has discretion to adjust an award payout downward based upon individual performance, as discussed above.
-The Compensation Committee did not exercise this discretion in fiscal year 2011.
+The Compensation Committee did not exercise this discretion in fiscal year 2012.

-Fiscal Year 2011 MIP Targets and Payout
+Fiscal Year 2012 MIP Targets and Payout

-The Compensation Committee considered the following when establishing the potential awards for fiscal year 2011:
+The Compensation Committee considered the following when establishing the potential awards for fiscal year 2012:

 - Bonus Targets.
-Mr. Craig's minimum, target, and maximum bonus targets for fiscal year 2011 were 15%, 100%, and 200% of base salary, respectively.
-The other named executive officer's minimum, target, and maximum bonus targets for fiscal year 2011 were 9%, 60%, and 120% of base salary, respectively. - Company Performance Measures.
-For all participants in the MIP, including our CEO and named executive officers, the Compensation Committee established fiscal year 2011 performance measures based 85% on earnings per share and 15% on primary working capital percentage, which we define as a monthly average of trade accounts receivable, plus inventories, minus trade accounts payable with the net amount divided by an annualized trailing three month net sales.
-The performance measures for fiscal year 2011 were determined in connection with the approval of the fiscal year budget.
-The Compensation Committee believes it set the minimum, target, and maximum performance measures for fiscal year 2011 such that the performance measures were aggressive and, therefore, were reasonably difficult to attain.
+Mr. Craig's minimum, target, and maximum bonus targets for fiscal year 2012 were 15%, 100%, and 200% of base salary, respectively.
+The other named executive officer's minimum, target, and maximum bonus targets for fiscal year 2012 were 9%, 60%, and 120% of base salary, respectively. - Company Performance Measures.
+For all participants in the MIP, including our CEO and named executive officers, the Compensation Committee established fiscal year 2012 performance measures based 85% on earnings per share and 15% on primary working capital percentage, which we define as a monthly average of trade accounts receivable, plus inventories, minus trade accounts payable with the net amount divided by an annualized trailing three month net sales.
+The performance goals for fiscal year 2012 were determined in connection with the approval of the fiscal year budget.
+The Compensation Committee believes it set the minimum, target, and maximum performance measures for fiscal year 2012 such that the performance goals were aggressive and, therefore, were reasonably difficult to attain.

-Measurement nimum Ta arget Maximum
+Measurement Minimum Target Maximum

-Earnings Per Share \$ 1.19 \$ 1.65 \$ 2.19
+Earnings Per Share \$ 2.00 \$2.75 \$ 3.25

-Primary Working Capital Percentage 27.9% 27.1% 26.2%
+Primary Working Capital Percentage 26.3% 25.8% 25.3%